ricsirigu/ricsirigu.github.io/src/data/blog/guide-to-understanding-eu-cybersecurity-standards-and-policy-essential-resources/index.md

 ## 💬 Let’s Connect

-If you found this post helpful, or if you want to chat more about this vulnerability, secure architecture, or anything at the intersection of development and security — I’d love to hear from you.
+If you found this post helpful, or if you want to chat more about this or anything at the intersection of development and security — I’d love to hear from you.

 Feel free to reach out on <a href="https://www.linkedin.com/in/riccardosirigu/" target="_blank" rel="noopener noreferrer">LinkedIn</a>